seasonedcc/composable-functions/README.md

 To improve DX when dealing with errors we do export a couple of utilities.

 ### errorMessagesFor
-Given a array of `SchemaError` be it from `inputErrors` or `environmentErrors` and a name, it returns the first error with that name in its path.
+Given a array of `SchemaError` be it from `inputErrors` or `environmentErrors` and a name, it returns a list of error messages with that name in their path.

 ```tsx
 const result = {